 - As asset allocation goes out of the assigned limits, rebalance.

-- Rebalancing can be time-based (once every 18 months is best) or event based (if portfolio diverts by more than 5% than rebalance).
+- Rebalancing can be time-based, for example, once every 18 months or event-based, for example, if portfolio diverts by more than 5% than rebalance.

 Tune out the noise